 The Calico Cupboard is the love project of three crazy ladies whom came together through God and fellowship.
-The original dream of each individual looked a little different from each other, but came together in a final development for our community, known as Twelve Baskets Cooperative Ministry.
-However, we three still held a love to support and promote our local artisans.
-We have an eclectic sort of artisans ranging from writers, woodcrafters, crochet talented individuals, extending to furniture refurbishing or repurposed pieces, not excluding the talents of those whom take old worn out items such as bedsheets and turn them in to artistically created rag rugs.
-We are blessed to have in our eclectic group the talents of a quilter who has taken old pieces of quilts started and turned them into beautiful pieces of art.
+The original dream of each individual looked a little different from each other, but came together in a final development for our community, we hold a love to support and promote our local artisans.
+We have an eclectic sort of artisans ranging from Quilters, Writers, Woodcrafters, Yarn Masters, to Furniture Flippers and many more.
 We are glad you have stopped by the website today, and hope in your travels you will make the time to swing by our sweet little city on the bank of the Snake River.

 My love for our business, The Calico Cupboard, comes from my parents and grandparents with a variety of talents.
 I was always fascinated by my grandfather’s ability to work in wood he made cabinets, while I watched my dad do small hand carving and pram boat building.
 My grandmothers were both talented seamstresses and crafters, creating ceramics, stenciling fabric, hand painting their ideas into beautiful artistic pieces, crocheting, knitting and embroidering.
 My mother is a talented artist working on oils, acrylics, and watercolors along with creating egg art, hand cutting beautiful designs into egg shell.